-I’ve also been blessed with larger feet than the average female, to accompany my longer body than the average female.
+As you see, to accompany my longer-than-average body I've also been blessed with larger feet than the average female, to accompany my longer body than the average female.
 When I put it like that, it stands to reason there should be a ratio between the two!

 I wear the aesthetic I like and hunt out designers who create the style that suits me (and my shape/body).